Waste not, want not: how Irish restaurants are helping to eradicate food waste

 What’s the Irish connection?

 Seeing how well the idea worked in the UK, co-founders have since launched the app here in Ireland, with Dublin the first city to join the movement.
-So far, over 70 Dublin-based businesses have gotten in on the action – including KC Peaches, Tang, Cornucopia and Camerino Bakery amongst others.
+So far, over 70 Dublin-based businesses have gotten in on the action – including KC Peaches, Tang, Cornucopia, and Camerino Bakery amongst others.
+The app is also set to launch in Galway at the end of this month too.

 Food waste is a global issue, but Ireland is undoubtedly a contributor.
 In fact, the Environmental Protection Agency (EPA) found that 250,000 tonnes of food waste are generated by commercial food businesses annually.
 The good news is that the situation can definitely be improved.